Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental

 For our experiments, we first use the different versions ordered from smallest to largest (version $0$ to~$20$) to simulate a growing graph database.
 Subsequently, we reverse the order to emulate a shrinking graph database.
-Over all versions, the mean degree is $8.1$ ($\pm 0.5$), mean in-degree is $4.6$ ($\pm 0.3$), and mean out-degree is $9.8$ ($\pm 0.2$).
+Over all versions, the mean degree is $10.9$ ($\pm 0.2$).

 \paragraph{DyLDO-core and DyLDO-ext:} The Dynamic Linked Data Observatory (DyLDO) provides regular crawls of the Web of Data~\cite{DBLP:conf/esws/KaferAUOH13}.
 The crawls start from about $95,000$ representative seed URIs (source labels of graphs).
 There are two variants of this dataset: The dataset containing only the graphs identified by the seed URIs is referred to as \textit{DyLDO-core}.
 It contains the $95,000$ different graphs obtained from the seed URIs, stored in the multi-set $\mathcal{G}$ of the GDB.
 The extended crawl (including the core) is referred to as \textit{DyLDO-ext}.
 Starting from the seed URIs, a breadth-first search is conducted with a crawling depth of $2$, \ie graphs are added that are referenced from already crawled graphs.